pandaling/service-email/README.md

 ![architecture diagran](./docs/arch_1.png)

 ### Time contraint
-Due to time constraint, there are few more features not implemented properly, such as email template, role based authorization.
+Due to time constraint, there are few more features not implemented properly, such as email template, role based authorization as well as the structure.